suddenlyGiovanni/coding_challenge--connect_four/README.md

 4. Allow players at the beginning of the game to increase the number of columns on the board and the number of connected pieces that are required to win

 5. Allow a single player to play against the computer

+## Implementation (TODO)

+Instead being played in a browser it will be played on a terminal with a CLI.
+The initial implementation will only allow two human player.
+Eventually it will allow the player to play against the machine. (the machine will consciously and not in any random manner)

+### Challenges

+1. how to model the Player Grid (2d array???)
+2. how to model a game loop (series of turns -> state machine???)
+3. how to create the view layer in a terminal env?? ([ink](https://github.com/vadimdemedes/ink)?? )